login Client Login

-Commodities trading represents the buying and selling of set quantities of assets.
-E.g, Crude Oil and Natural Gas.
-Commodities trading is typically dominated by energy and metals (other than gold and silver).
-Price movements in commodities are usually seen as indicators for the economic health of the wider industry that supplies and demands them.
+Commodities trading is the buying and selling of assets like crude oil and natural gas in set quantities.
+The market is typically dominated by energy and metals (excluding gold and silver), and their price movements are often seen as a barometer for the broader economic health of their respective industries.

-At Dolphin Markets you can trade CFDs on a wide variety of global commodities including copper and oil.
-You can enter and exit trades whenever you want to, close to 24/5, across almost all commodities markets.
+At Dolphin Markets, you can trade CFDs on a wide variety of global commodities, including copper and oil.
+Our platform allows you to enter and exit trades whenever you want, with most commodities markets open for trading nearly 24 hours a day, 5 days a week.

 There are traces of commodities trading as far back as ancient China and 4500 BC where the Sumerians (modern day Iraq) used jugs filled with clay tokens that were shaped to represent the animal or crop they had in their possession.
 This evolved over time until 1611 when the Amsterdam Stock Exchange was created.
 It was the world’s first stock exchange and was originally a market for commodity exchange.